photo of grad students talking to high school students at outdoor event

 2. Partnering with Discovery Space of Central Pennsylvania to bring materials science focused outreach programs to K-8 students.

-3. Coordinating the Arts Festival Kids Day science event on Old Main Lawn (Wednesday, July 12, 2023).
+3. Coordinating the Arts Festival Kids Day science event on Old Main Lawn (during the annual Central PA Festival of the Arts event each July).

 Sustainability Team

-1. Presenting "Sustainability Minutes" at each MERSEC seminar.
+1. Presenting "Sustainability Minutes" at Monday MRSEC Seminars.

 3. Identifying opportunities for improvements and positive impact regarding the daily behaviors, decisions, conscious awareness and general mindset of researchers in a laboratory setting.